-Work on the open pit ceased prior to completion and did not reach a sufficient depth to intersect the underlying groundwater aquifers.
+Work on the open pit ceased prior to triggering substantial commencement and did not reach a sufficient depth to intersect the underlying groundwater aquifers.
 As such, the key risk for the open pit at closure is associated with the potential for injury to a member or impacts from geotechnical instability.
-The open pit is expected to remain at the completion of mining.
-Any infrastructure located within the open pit at the completion of mining will be decommissioned and removed.
+The initial works associated with the open pit are expected to remain at the completion of mining.
+Any infrastructure associated with the works at the completion of mining will be decommissioned and removed.
 The geotechnical assessment will be conducted during the latter stages of the operation to determine the potential for surface subsidence around the perimeter of the open pit and to determine a safety exclusion zone.
 Based on these studies, safety measures, including the construction of berms and trenches and the installation of fences and safety signs will be completed along the length of the pit perimeter and placed outside the zone of potential pit-wall failure.
 A summary of the activities is included in Table 9-6.